Misguided yet Seductive: Cheerleading for Safety

 - Signs counting down (XXX number of days) since last accident occurred

-- Simplistic demands: "Manage Your Risk!" or even "Be Safe!"
+- Simplistic demands: "Manage Your Risk!" or even just a directive to "Be Safe!"

 Obviously, all of this is well intended.
 It's meant to inspire a workplace environment where people care about safety, where they are positive reinforced, where safety is a value.
-We get it.
-But here's the thing: Not only does it not work, we believe it may actually make things worse -- either indirectly, or directly.
+But here's the thing: Not only does it not work, it may actually make things worse -- either indirectly, or directly.

 - Indirect effects: All of this signage, and the time / resources / focus spent on these campaigns could be better directed in other ways.
 The opportunity cost of all of this is to direct energy and resources away from things that could actually make a difference.
 The real effect of these efforts is that the safety managers or administrators can rest easy that they've done their best, that they'd done ... something.

-- Direct effects: One direct effect of these efforts, especially the "zero-harm" or "goal zero" approaches, is to actively suppress incident and near-miss reporting and analysis, which of course suppresses learning.
+- Direct effects: One direct effect of these efforts, especially the "zero-harm" or "goal zero" approaches, is to actively suppress incident and near-miss reporting and analysis, which of course suppresses data and suppresses learning.

 Remember the preceding example, where the "Zero Accidents" sign was uncomfortably close to the "REPORT ALL ACCIDENTS" sign?
 Which one is it?
 Which worker wants to be the one to break the company's spotless safety record?
 And which supervisor wants to be the one whose employee made the mistake?
-Which safety manager wants to be the one who has to walk out and change the sign from 211 "accident free days" back to zero again, on his or her watch?
+Which manager wants to be the one who has to walk out and change the sign from 297 "incident free days" back to zero again?

-Implications for outdoor programs: When visiting or working with outdoor programs that have adopted this zero vision, we have seen an approach that looks good on the surface, but is not good for the front-line staff or leaders in the field.
-They don't believe it, they feel powerless to do anything about it, and they worry what might happen to them if an incident does, in fact, occur.
+Implications for outdoor programs: When visiting or working with programs that have adopted a zero vision, we have seen an approach that looks good on the surface, but is not good for the front-line staff or leaders in the field.
+They don't believe it's possible, they feel powerless to do anything about it, and they worry what might happen to them if an incident does, in fact, occur.
 It creates an environment not of safety, but of mistrust and fear.

-Another issue we see for outdoor programs, especially those operating inside of a larger entity (for example, an outdoor program embedded within a larger school / university / company) is that they can suffer from what we call "signage saturation" - that is, so many warning signs that attention gets diluted away from the things that actually matter, or people become numb to what's most important.
+Another issue we see for outdoor programs, especially those operating inside of a larger entity (for example, an outdoor program embedded within a larger school / university / company) is that they can suffer from "signage saturation" - that is, so many warning signs that attention gets diluted away from the things that actually matter, or people become numb to what's most important.
+During the early stages of the COVID-19 pandemic, we saw many programs react by posting copious signage on their property and inside vehicles, on entrance doors, etc. Interestingly, much of that signage is still there - probably because no one even sees it anymore, one of the ripple effects of signage saturation.

 If outdoor programs define their safety goal as eliminating all errors, then we are inclined to post more signs imploring people to try harder, to care more, to not make mistakes.
-If we realize that a better safety goal is to assume people will make mistakes, and build resilient systems and workplaces that can absorb and withstand mistakes, we see that telling people to try harder won't make us more resilient.
-In fact, it may even directly or indirectly cause harm.
-As we like to say to our clients, we would rather see you actually be good than try to look good when it comes to your risk management goals.
+If we realize that a better approach is to assume people may make mistakes, that leads us to build resilient systems and workplaces that can absorb and withstand mistakes.
+This is why cars are built with seatbelts and airbags - based on the assumption that they will crash at some point.
+Telling people to try harder and care more won't make us more resilient.
+In fact, cheerleading for safety may directly or indirectly cause more harm.

 Sources Cited:

-Conklin, T. Pre-Accident Investigation Podcast Safety Moment, August 5, 2015.
+Conklin, T. Pre-Accident Investigation Podcast Safety Moment, August 5, 2015 (available on Podbean app)

 Dekker, S. Foundations of Safety Science (2019) p.
 128.